 Model Specification: Wager (i.e., Secondary Confidence Variable)

 We included a second confidence measure to assess the willingness of participants to place a bet that their preference is what the interviewer wanted to know.
 Analogous to the confidence ratings, we predict that low- versus high-specificity questions will lead to a lower probability of betting, independent of disposition.
 We will report the posterior mean, the 95% credible interval (95%-CrI), and the probability that a given coefficient is greater than zero, given the data and model.
+This analysis is exploratory and will be reported as such.

 Fixed, random effects, and Priors